kanaghasivakumar/Codenames-Agent/README.md

 Every game played through `game play/codenames_game.py` is automatically saved to `game play/logs/`.
 Logs are structured JSON and never overwritten.

-- **`game_TIMESTAMP.json`** — full record of one game: board layout, every spymaster clue with score and targets, every player guess and outcome, winner
+- **`game_TIMESTAMP.json`** — full record of one game: board layout, every spymaster clue with score, targets, and relations used, every player guess and outcome, winner
 - **`all_games_history.jsonl`** — one JSON object per line, one per game, accumulates across all sessions

-Log files are excluded from version control via `.gitignore`.